madprops/airc/README.md

 When the bot joins a channel, if the channel is not in the `channels` config it will be added.

-A password can be supplied with `join #somechannel somepassword`
+A password can be supplied: `join #somechannel somepassword`

 ---